 At the initial Server Instance Configuration Wizard dialog, click the "Next" button.

 The configuration wizard allows you to opt for either a detailed configuration, which gives you more control, or a standard configuration.
-In this article, we will choose the former option (the default).
+In this article, I will choose the former option (the default).
 Click the "Next" button.

 At this point, you will need to specify how MySQL is going to be used on your computer: simply for development purposes, or as one of many server applications, or as an exclusively MySQL database server.
 For the sake of simplicity, you can choose the first option (the default).
 Click the "Next" button.

 MySQL offers two different database storage engines: InnoDB and MyISAM.
-Only InnoDB supports transaction functionality (we won't get into the details of that here), but does so at a cost of somewhat inferior processing speed (i.e., performance).
-If you are unfamiliar with transactional operations, or sure that you will not be needing them for any of the database applications that you plan to use with this MySQL instance, then choose the third option, "Non-Transactional Database Only", which is what we will choose for this article.
+Only InnoDB supports transaction functionality (I won't get into the details of that here), but does so at a cost of somewhat inferior processing speed (i.e., performance).
+If you are unfamiliar with transactional operations, or sure that you will not be needing them for any of the database applications that you plan to use with this MySQL instance, then choose the third option, "Non-Transactional Database Only", which is what I will choose for this article.
 Yet if you suspect that your applications will be requiring transactions, then choose the second option, "Transactional Database Only".
 (This option does not preclude you from using the MyISAM engine.)
 If you are not yet certain as to your future needs for transactions, or you if think they will be limited, then you can select the first option, "Multifunctional Database" (the default).
 Bear in mind that the InnoDB engine does consume considerably more disk space.

 Since your database is probably for learning purposes at this point, then it won't be hit by a sizable number of client programs running concurrently and thus need a proportionally larger number of active connections.
 So you can select the default option, "Decision Support (DSS)/OLAP", and then click the "Next" button.